Updated: Apr 17

 Q: What is one thing every beer town should do?
 A: Host a brewing competition.

-In 2021, we kicked off the Toast of Beermingham Invitational.
+In 2021, we kicked off the Beermingham Invitational.
 Local craft brewers that brew on premises (no kits) have a standing invitation to compete.
 The Collaborative's competition committee then extends invitations to some outstanding "outsiders" to compete with them.
 Here's a look at our inaugural competition thanks to Cayenne Creative.

 Our 2022 event has been sanctioned by the Beer Judges Certification Program and we've expanded several categories.
 It will take place on Oct.
 8.